Though our building remains closed to visitors, the MHS is open for business! Learn more about our online offerings and

 The Massachusetts Historical Society now offers more assistance than ever before to scholars who need to use its library and archival collections.
-The research projects that the MHS supports through its fellowship programs continue to produce cutting-edge historical scholarship.
+The research projects that the MHS supports through its fellowship programs produce cutting-edge historical scholarship.
 In addition, the MHS facilitates the visits of scholars in residence at the MHS through the support of other funding agencies.